 2. Students must complete an entry form and prepare an essay of no more than 500 words on the following topic:

-3. Deadline for all entries is Friday, January 5, 2024.
+3. Deadline for all entries is Thursday, January 8, 2026.

 4. DO NOT PUT YOUR NAME ON THE ESSAY!
 Attach a completed entry form to your essay with a paperclip.
 Please make sure that it is neat and legible.

 5. Use only one side of the paper, double space and number the pages.
-Essays should be no longer than 600 words.
+Essays should be no longer than 500 words.
 Deliver completed entry form and essay to NFEC Headquarters in Sayre.

 6. Essays will be judged on knowledge of subject, originality, composition, and grammar.
+You can use information from our website or any source you choose.
+Be original and factual.

 8. Members of the immediate families and/or persons residing in the households of cooperative trustees, and/or employees of NFEC are not eligible to participate in the contest or serve as winners.

-The four finalists will be required to attend NFEC's Youth Tour banquet to be scheduled once the finalists are announced.
-It will be at the banquet that they will present their essays and be interviewed by a panel of Independent judges.
-The top two students will be awarded the trip to Washington, D.C., and the two runner-ups will attend the 2024 Leadership Summit on March 24, 2024 and receive a $500 academic scholarship.
-More details will be provided to those selected for the banquet.
-The Youth Tour trip is scheduled for June 14-20, 2024.
-The trip is subject to change or cancellation.
-In the event that the trip is canceled, the top two will receive scholarships in lieu of the trip.
+The four finalists will be required to attend NFEC's Youth Tour finals to be scheduled once the finalists are announced.
+If for some reason one of the finalists is unable to attend the alternate will be called to attend.
+It will be at the finals that they will present their essays and be interviewed by a panel of Independent judges.
+The top two students will be awarded the trip to Washington, D.C.
+More details will be provided to those selected for the finals.
+The Youth Tour trip is scheduled for June 13-19, 2026.
+New for 2026, a mandatory orientation and day at the Oklahoma Capitol will be held on April 17, 2026.
+Students selected as Youth Tour delegates will also be expected to attend the NFEC Annual Meeting in Sayre on August 15, 2026.

 Oklahoma's electric co-ops send students to Washington for a number of reasons, including:

-• To reward students for academic achievement and community leadership
+To reward students for academic achievement and community leadership

-• To educate students about the role of electric co-ops in the national economy
+To educate students about the role of electric co-ops in the national economy

-• To foster students' appreciation for the democratic form of government
+To foster students' appreciation for the democratic form of government

-• To expose students to the sights and sounds of our nation's heritage
+To expose students to the sights and sounds of our nation's heritage

-• To build students' leadership skills so that they may make a difference in their communities.
+To build students' leadership skills so that they may make a difference in their communities.

 Interested in being selected for next summer’s Youth Tour to Washington D.C.?